ibm-cloud-docs/ibm-cloud-provider-for-terraform/troubleshooting/tg-kubernetes-service.md

 Error: {{site.data.keyword.containershort_notm}} cluster unreachable: invalid configuration: no configuration has been provided
 ```

 You are combining the cluster provisioning and working with the {{site.data.keyword.containershort_notm}} provider at the same time in your Terraform template in the {{site.data.keyword.bplong_notm}} workspace or in your localhost.
-You make a change in the cluster configuration that leads to the cluster recreate.
+You make a change in the cluster configuration that leads to the cluster re-create.
 When you run `terraform refresh` command, you view strange errors such as, network or namespace issues.
 {: tsCauses}

 To troubleshoot this error you need to ensure: